-This time of year many people are worried about feeling lonely at Christmas and possibly unaware of the anxiety and the onset of Christmas depression that can occur from isolation during the festive season.
+This time of year, especially with the Covid-19 pandemic, many people are worried about feeling lonely at Christmas and possibly unaware of the anxiety and the onset of Christmas depression that can occur from isolation during the festive season.
 For most of us at this time of year we are surrounded by cheery songs on the radio, festive parties that you will be attending, gifts and good wishes that you give and receive, it’s a happy time for most of us.
 But for lonely people it can be a difficult time.
 For many different reasons, such as the death of a loved one, living too far from relatives, or because possibly because of social isolation.

 Below Rosanna Dellow, who works at HQ Therapy shares her memories, thoughts and feelings about what transpires for her at this time of year.
 She gives the reasons why it can leave many of us feeling lonely at Christmas:

 For the last 10 years or so Christmas for my family has looked quite different each year.
 We are a small unit of only 4 in this country, and every year one or all of us have been going through challenges.
 Sometimes we did well to support each other and unite as a team, and Christmas was a comforting experience, reminding us of where there is love in our lives, and to be grateful and generous.
 Other times it was a struggle to reconcile what we thought Christmas should look like, with the reality of our circumstances.

 It’s funny how you can go through the motions together, but still feel very lonely at Christmas.
 In my experience, when you are going through personal struggles and choose not to share it, your silence creates a void between you and those around you, and conflict can arise from the smallest of things.